HarshRathi2511/DVM-Backend-Recruitment-Tasks/README.md

 #### Phase 2: Some Cool Features
 Now you will extend the basic project you created by adding some cool features which will require "some" additional learning on your part.
 Patience is key here.
 1. Up until now, you've only been using an Sqlite3 database.
 Time to upgrade.
-Change your database backend to MySQL (since it's part of the DVM's tech stack).
+Change your database backend to PostgreSQL (since it's part of the DVM's tech stack).
 2. Add a profile pictures feature.
 For this you'll need to learn how to store and reference/retrieve files and images in Django.
 You'll also probably need to learn how to do some image formatting using Pillow.
 3. **Without** using the student pack that you got, make a seperate account on SendGrid.
 Then using SendGrid's API, extend the "following other people" feature so that you can choose to recieve mail based notificiations whenever that person makes a new post (so now there are two ways to follow a person.)
 4. Extend the login system.
 Make it so that a person can also log in with Google.
 Use Google's API to provide OAUTH 2.0 based log-in.